About Tableau Catalog

 For Tableau Server, the Server admin must first enable the Tableau Metadata API using the

 tsm maintenance metadata-servicescommand.
 For more information, see Enable Tableau Catalog.

 After the Metadata API is enabled, Tableau Catalog is on by default, configured to use derived permissions, and ready to use.
-For more information about derived permissions, see the Permissions on assets and their metadata topic.
+For more information about derived permissions, see the Permissions on metadata topic.